tinrocket/XOJO-Plugin-Examples/README.md

-### TRMTKImageView XOJO Plugin
+### TRMetalImageView XOJO Plugin

-This is project will wrap a hybrid macOS and iOS control, TRMTKImageView, as a XOJO plugin.
+This is project will wrap a hybrid macOS and iOS control, TRMetalImageView, as a XOJO plugin.

 The plugin is complete for macOS and contains an example project.

 **The next tasks is to create an iOS plugin.
 There are no clear examples for creating XOJO control plugins for iOS.
 Help from the XOJO community is greatly appreciated.**

-### TRMTKImageView
+### TRMetalImageView

 A hybrid macOS and iOS Metal-based control for displaying images.
 It's like NSImageView or UIImageView, but faster, and handles extremely large images.
 Can be used synced up with an NSScrollView or UIScrollView.